UK Food & Drink | 2026/27

 Asian-inspired spice has done a fair bit of growing up in the UK.

-What was once shorthand for a fairly narrow set of sweet chilli, katsu and sriracha cues has broadened into a much more diverse development space, spanning fermentation, tingle, umami, acidity, texture and deeply savoury heat.
+What was once shorthand for a fairly narrow set of sweet chilli, katsu and sriracha cues has broadened into a much more diverse development space, spanning tingle, umami, acidity, texture and deeply savoury heat.

 Korean and Japanese flavours played a big role in that shift, of course.
 But the opportunity is now much wider than simply adding gochujang to something and calling it a day.

-We’re talking sweet fermented heat, Sichuan-style tingle, punchy sambals, fragrant Thai chilli builds, miso-led depth and the kind of savoury complexity that makes a standard “hot sauce” feel a bit one-note.
+We’re talking sweet fermented heat, Sichuan-style tingle, punchy sambals, fragrant Thai builds, miso-led depth and the kind of savoury complexity that makes a standard “hot sauce” feel a bit one-note.

 The broader view is that Asian-inspired spice now sits in a sweet spot between familiarity and discovery.
 Consumers increasingly recognise the big boys, but there is increasingly room for food teams to stretch into lesser-used sauces, seasonings and regional references without losing mainstream appeal.